LiliaFramework/Lilia/docs/store/mechanics.md

 - **Looting**: Enables looting across the map, with items categorized by rarity and probability.

-- **Wiretaps**: Adds wiretap devices for eavesdropping on conversations, featuring both a receiver and a listener component.
+- **Wiretaps**: Adds wiretap devices for eavesdropping on conversations, featuring both receiver and listener components.

 - **Crafting**: Introduces an in-depth crafting system requiring multiple crafting tables and blueprints.

 - **Bank Robbery**: Adds a bank safe that can be robbed, with configurable settings such as minimum police presence and incremental money accumulation.

-- **In-depth Armors**: Allows for comprehensive customization of armor, affecting player model, movement speed, jump height, fall damage immunity, resistance percentages, radiation immunity, footstep sounds, and visual overlays.
+- **In-depth Armors**: Allows for comprehensive customization of armor, affecting player models, movement speed, jump height, fall damage immunity, resistance percentages, radiation immunity, footstep sounds, and visual overlays.

 - **Marketplace**: Establishes a global marketplace for player transactions.